benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 I also want to be clear that my pitch here isn't to see the arts as a technical problem that needs to be solved by engineers and computer scientists; "hey artists, thanks for the last few thousand years, we'll take it from here".
 We've already got too much technochauvinism in tech.
-But that a newly-Reimagined CECS can *include* artists in shaping what the computer scientists and engineers of 2050 look like, so that it's *not* an "us and them".
+Instead, the pitch is that a newly-Reimagined CECS can *include* artists in shaping what the computer scientists and engineers of 2050 look like, so that it's *not* an "us and them".

 Finally, there are top research institutions asking real questions in the fields of creative technology, digital art, music and design: have a look at [the list below](#where-in-the-world-is-this-already-happening).

-#### in education
+#### ...in education?

 Again, that Chekov quote above really nails it.
-For some students being asked to make something creative/artistic is what it takes to flick the switch to go beyond the "what boxes do I need to tick for me to get a P/CR/D/HD" mindset to actually asking the right questions.
+For some students, being asked to make something creative/artistic is what it takes to flick the switch to go beyond the "what boxes do I need to tick for me to get a P/CR/D/HD" mindset to actually asking the right questions.
 I see this sometimes in [COMP1720](https://cs.anu.edu.au/courses/comp1720/), and it's one of the most enjoyable things about teaching that course.

-The other thing I want to see is more of the dreamers, doodlers and "creatives"[^creatives] study engineering or CS at uni.
+More broadly, I want to see is more dreamers, doodlers and "creatives"[^creatives] study engineering or CS at uni.
 Too often they feel like they have to choose between "pursuing the dream" or selling out and studying something boring & pragmatic.
-I fear that we (CECS) misses out on some *brilliant* students because of this.
+I fear that we (CECS) miss out on some *brilliant* students because of this.
 I want them to know that they can absolutely do both, and in doing so they'll be doing top-class engineering/CS/design work.

 [^creatives]:
     Although I reject the Romantic notion that "creatives" are some sort of